vladimirlojanica/ideas/README.md

 ## 1. [Email Metadata](id:email-metadata)

 Emails could contain comprehensive metadata about the human readable content depending on the sort of email it is.
-This machine readable information could be interpreted metadata to:
+This machine readable information could be interpreted to:

  * display specialised interfaces for certain information
  * integrate and collect information together